4toblerone/Purple/README.md

 Every symbol in a grammar should be represented with a class of its own.
-Depending if symbol is a "leaf" or a "node" (it's a leaf if it doesn't have production rule otherwise it's a node) coresponding class should inherit from LeafNode or Node class.
+Depending if symbol is a "leaf" or a "node" (it's a leaf if it doesn't have production rule otherwise it's a node) corresponding class should inherit from LeafNode or Node class.

 Some "leaf" symbols obviously don't have any semantic meaning like ```and``` so for them there is no need to be represented with a class.